-We have the honor of being in classrooms in over 100 countries around the world and we know that we also have a responsibility to the students and teachers in each classroom where PASCO products can be found.
-We are continuously working to reduce the impact our processes and products have on the environment, and it begins with the practices in our California office.
+We have the honor of being in classrooms in over 100 countries around the world, and we know that we have a responsibility to the students and teachers in each classroom where PASCO products can be found.
+We are continuously working to reduce the impact our processes and products have on the environment, and it begins with the practices in our California headquarters.

 PASCO’s Green Team

-The Green Team was established in 1998 and team is responsible for general recycling, continuous environmental improvement and recycling events at PASCO.
-The following are some of the items that are collected and recycled:
+The Green Team was established in 1998 and is responsible for general recycling, continuous environmental improvement, and recycling events at PASCO.
+Here are some items that are collected and recycled.

 - Ink/toner cartridges